wkumari/draft-wkumari-dnsop-alt-tld/README.md

    delegate the unmanaged label.

-   The unmanaged and "registration not required" nature of labels beneath .ALT provides the opportunity for an attacker to re-use the chosen label and thereby possibly compromise applications dependent on the special host name.
+   The unmanaged and "registration not required" nature of labels beneath .alt provides the opportunity for an attacker to re-use the chosen label and thereby possibly compromise applications dependent on the special host name.